100% Celium Shorts Review

 As we mentioned, the most notable feature of the Celium shorts is the BOA used as the closure system.
 BOA dials are common in cycling equipment, most notably shoes, but are rarely found on shorts.
 Generally speaking, we found the BOA dial and cable worked great.
 It is easy to use and gives the shorts a clean look.
 That said, we found it to have a limited range of adjustability.

 The two hand pockets are dialed and have a nice depth.
 The opening of the pockets is large enough for any size cell phone or a fat wallet.
 The zippers felt substantial and sturdy enough to survive years of abuse.
-These shorts are constructed with a nylon/spandex stretch fabric with a DWR coating.
+The fabric is treated with a DWR to shrug off splashes of water and is quick-drying.
 This material delivers a nice balance of wind and water resistance without feeling too hot, restrictive, or plastic-y.
 The taped seams were a nice touch and really give the Celium shorts an all-weather feel.
 The laser-cut perforations on the leg promote some airflow which is always appreciated on warm days.

 The Celium shorts are relatively meaty shorts.
 The sturdy materials feel substantial and robust.
 We didn’t crash in these shorts but have a reasonable amount of confidence that they could hit the deck and come out the other side looking okay.
 Throughout testing, we did not observe any areas of premature wear or breakdown.